Japicasa/Jedicut_Over_The_Air/README.md

 https://es.aliexpress.com/store/product/D1-mini-Mini-NodeMcu-4M-bytes-Lua-WIFI-Internet-of-Things-development-board-based-ESP8266/1331105_32529101036.html?spm=a219c.12010612.0.0.3d8e6607QP3g1u

-First the pinout for controlling the board
+# First the pinout for controlling the board, Server side,

-Function Number in jedicut Arduino Pin e.g. TB6560 SubD25 pin configuration (fixed !!)
+Function Number        Arduino Pin            TB6560 SubD25 pin in jedicut configuration
+(fixed !!)

 MotorX1 Clock 2            D1     -- wire to -->    16

 MotorX2 Clock 3            D2     -- wire to -->    9

 MotorY1 Clock 4            D3     -- wire to -->    14

 MotorY2 Clock 5            D4     -- wire to -->    3

 MotorX1 Direction 6        D5     -- wire to -->    1

 MotorX2 Direction 7        D6     -- wire to -->    8

 MotorY1 Direction 8        D7     -- wire to -->    7

 MotorY2 Direction 9        D8     -- wire to -->    6

 All Engines On/Off -       D0     -- wire to -->    17; 4 and 5

 Heating On/off -           N/A

 Heating PWM -              N/A

 +5V ->                     5V     -- wire to -->   SubD 15 Pin 15

 Ground ->                   G     -- wire to -->   SubD 15 Pin 14

 The Arduino configuration and pinout are at the right part of the table, this is the configuration I made to work but will depend of your actual wiring.
-Important here: You have to join the ground of the arduino and the CNC board, at least, the +5V is for the wireless version only.
+Important here: You have to join the ground of the arduino and the CNC board, the +5V is for the power supply of the server.

 Also you have to be aware that ESP8266 and the D1-mini as well is a 3,3V chip so its output '1' will be 3,3V very most of boards will interpet this as a genuine '1' if you experience problems you can install a logic level shifter chip (0,5Eur) but I do not recommend those as a startpoint.

-The Software Configuration
+# The Software Configuration Server side

 The code is reasonabily commented you will have to tune the parameters below to suit your table and computer performance.